LucientZ/the-toybox/ctf-writeups/tamuctf2025/brainrot/README.md

 [52671, 36375, 53156, 64990, 70519, 52186, 92344, 61595, 55193, 77115]
 ```

-So each "thought" is really just the character multiplied by some constant.
+So each "thought" is really just the sum of characters each multiplied by some constant.
 Luckily, the original state of the neurons is given to us because `brain.rot()` works in the same way the flag was created.
 This means that `self.neurons[i][j]` is a known value for any i, j with `data[j]` being unknown.
 Hmm, interesting.
 We have 10 unknown values and 10 equations...
 What could that mean???

 If you've taken an algebra class, you know the answer. ~~The Substitution Method!~~ We're doing this with linear algebra actually I don't have time for the substitution method.
 Our matrix would look something like this given the first set of neurons: